ws111994/Guide-to-Notion/docs/task2.md

 ### Creating the category by adding heading

 After creating new page, you will now need to add heading to create categories.
-1. Typing '/heading 2' to create category, then name the catagory.
+1. Type '/heading 2' to create category, then name the catagory.

 <img width="1517" alt="Screen Shot 2022-04-05 at 11 28 58 PM" src="https://user-images.githubusercontent.com/90341253/161932980-8e61a351-7ae0-41c2-88de-ed15954d6823.png">